msclar/msclar.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year PhD student in computer science at the University of Washington, advised by [Yejin Choi](https://homes.cs.washington.edu/~yejin/) and [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/).
+I am also a visiting researcher at Fundamental AI Research (FAIR) Labs @ Meta, working with [Asli Celikyilmaz](http://asli.us/).
 My primary research topic is reasoning, with a dual focus: developing algorithms for improving language models' reasoning skills, and understanding the limitations of current models in reasoning tasks.
 I am particularly interested in theory of mind reasoning, where I did research for story comprehension setups and multi-agent reinforcement learning setups; and in accurately characterizing and quantifying models' skills.

 See my [Google Scholar](https://scholar.google.com/citations?user=4uNPtZgAAAAJ&hl=en&oi=ao) for an updated list of publications.
 Published works include Faith and Fate (NeurIPS 2023 Spotlight) and SymbolicToM (ACL 2023 Outstanding Paper Award).